steveiliop56/tinyauth-docs/docs/getting-started.md

 ## Setting up your domains

-The way tinyauth works is by setting a cookie for the parent domain of the app URL, in other words if your app URL is `http://tinyauth.example.com`, tinyauth will set a cookie for `.example.com` in order to be able to authenticate you.
+The way tinyauth works is by setting a cookie for the parent domain of the app URL.
+In other words if your app URL is `http://tinyauth.example.com`, tinyauth will set a cookie for `.example.com` in order to be able to authenticate you.
 This means that all your apps will have to be under this subdomain.
 Here is an example:

 ```mermaid
 flowchart BR